** Sold Out For Season **

 Estimated Arrival Time to Our Store, for Pick-up & Shipping

 Please note: that all of the below times are estimated unless otherwise noted, and even once dates are set they are subject to change, at times on short notice.
-This is due to the inherit risks involved in international livestock transportation, weather and other factors disrupting queen rearing and picking, and other apiculture and transportation variables that can disrupt plans from time to time.
+This is due to the inherent risks involved in international livestock transportation, weather and other factors disrupting queen rearing and picking, and other apiculture and transportation variables that can disrupt plans from time to time.
 However generally once a tentative pick-up/shipping date has been set any variations from then on are slight.

 - Local Queens (Marked, produced in Langley):